 my own music

-From a few dozen compostitions it will take a while for me to decide which are worth sharing, since many of these are only available as previews done on synthesized instruments rather than as live concert recordings.
-Some aim to be serious classical compositions, while others were composed for more utilititarian purposes, or just as experiments in various styles.
+It will take a while for me to decide which of my original music projects are worth sharing, since many of these are only available as previews done on synthesized instruments rather than as live concert or studio recordings.
+Some aim to be serious classical compositions, while others were composed for more utilitarian purposes, or even just as experiments in various styles.
 I don’t expect anyone to like all of them, or like them equally, since I don’t even claim that.

-Many of my original creative works posted here are considered “completed”, as they were crafted for a specific concert or project.
-Others are still works-in-progress.
-Or, to be truthful, works out-of-progress.
-And a few are merely sketches for ideas that are not yet fully worked out.
-But any piece may be revisited someday.
+Many of my original creative works posted here are considered “completed”, as they were crafted for a specific concert or project, and once that has passed, so does the urgency to keep tinkering with or updating it.
+Moving on to other, newer projects.
+A few are merely sketches for ideas that are not yet fully worked out.
+A very few, however, are still works-in-progress.
+But any piece may be revisited someday, if the spirit moves me...

 The list will slowly evolve as I work out which selections to add, and whether to simply list the basics, such as title and instrumentation, or to also add links to recordings and descriptive “program notes” as well.